 Fast forward to the 19th century, and we can credit Hungarian obstetrician Ignaz Semmelweis with the happy discovery that frequent hand washing and general cleanliness during medical procedures reduced both mortality and infection rates among his patients.
 In the 1860s, English surgeon Joseph Lister began pre-treating his surgical gauze with carbolic acid with the same results, which led Robert Wood Johnson, co-founder of Johnson & Johnson, to produce gauze and wound dressings pre-treated with iodine.
 Other significant developments in this era, such as heat sterilization of surgical instruments, excision of open wounds and mass production of sterile dressings also began to reduce infection rates.

 By the early 20th century, antiseptics were being applied directly to wounds.
-During WWI, chemist Henry Dakin invented Dakin’s solution, comprised of sodium hypochlorate and boric acid, to wash out the traumatic wounds of British soldiers fighting in France.
-And following the widespread introduction of pencillin, the first surgical closure of a pressure ulcer was made possible in 1945.
+During WWI, chemist Henry Dakin invented Dakin's solution, comprised of sodium hypochlorite and boric acid, to wash out the traumatic wounds of British soldiers fighting in France.
+And following the widespread introduction of penicillin, the first surgical closure of a pressure ulcer was made possible in 1945.
 During WWII, new types of wound dressings, such as purified bleached gauze and fine mesh gauze, became common, followed in the 1950s by synthetic materials such as nylon, polyethylene and polypropylene that could actually accelerate the natural wound healing process.
 In the 1960s, research by George Winter and Howard Maibach led to the adoption of moist wound dressing as the recommended best wound dressing practice, a development that marks the dawn of modern wound care treatment.

 Today, grafting techniques and developments in the field of biotechnology make it possible to treat wounds with coverings of actual human skin generated through cloning procedures—a far cry from the days of ant pincers and animal fat!
 Nurses have more tools and techniques at their disposal than ever before when treating wounds, which allows them to focus more on overall pain management and the comfort level of the patient.